JBenda/inkcpp/README.md

 * Int, String, or Divert values
 * Eval stack (`ev`, `/ev`), String stack (`str`, `/str`)
 * Basic choices (no differentiation between `*` and `+`, no conditions)
-* Diverts (variable and fixed)
+* Diverts (variable and fixed, conditional and normal)
 * All mathematical operators (`+`, `<=`, etc.).
 String equality not supported.
-* Can not divert to a `noop` instruction.
-Can only divert to containers
 * Glue

 ## Dependencies